marco-verbeek/raram-backend-v2/README.md

 <br>Spare-time created tool that analyses League of Legends ARAM games.
 Uses the official Riot API in order to get match data.
 </p>

+## Points System

+Points are calculated using:

+- team-compared player damage done, taken or healed (NB: only best one is selected and effectively compared and has an impact on LP, to account for supports like Yuumi that do not deal nor take damage.)
+- team compared Kill Participation, which boils down to a kills + assists comparison.
+- team-compared Deaths

+## Account Verification

+Account verification using players' DiscordId and Riot's official Third Party Code endpoint.

 ## Example usage of the backend's data
 | Game Analysis | Leaderboards |
 |---|---|